Frank Young serves as Adjunct Partner to the firm’s legacy venture capital funds, and joined EW in March 2002.

 Dr. Young joined the Department of Health and Human Services as Assistant Surgeon General in 1984.
 He served as Commissioner of the FDA under Presidents Ronald Reagan and George H.W.
 Bush, as Deputy Assistant Secretary in the H.W.
 Bush administration, and Director of both the Office of Emergency Preparedness and the National Disaster Medical System during the Clinton Administration.
 In 1986, he became the U.S. Representative to the Executive Committee of the World Health Organization.
 He later became a Commissioner on the World Health Organization’s Commission on Health and Environment.
 He also served as Head of the State Department Delegation to the Ad Hoc Biotechnology Working Group of the Organization of Economic Cooperation and Development in Paris, France.

 Dr. Young has contributed to more than 200 scientific articles in the fields of biotechnology and microbiology, notably on the development of some of the earliest cloning enzymes, vectors and vehicles.
-Dr. Young’s awards include membership in the National Academies (Institute of Medicine) of the National Academy of Sciences, Secretary’s Special Citation, Department of Health and Human Services, the Inspector General’s Award for Outstanding Integrity; PHS Surgeon General’s Exemplary Service Medal; Distinguished Alumnus, Upstate Medical University; and 5 honorary degrees.
+Dr. Young’s awards include membership in the National Academies (Institute of Medicine) of the National Academy of Sciences, Secretary’s Special Citation, Department of Health and Human Services, the Inspector General’s Award for Outstanding Integrity, PHS Surgeon General’s Exemplary Service Medal, Distinguished Alumnus, Upstate Medical University; and 5 honorary degrees.

 Dr. Young holds a Doctor of Medicine from Upstate Medical University (New York) and a PhD degree from Case Western Reserve University.
-Dr. Young joined Essex Woodlands as an Adjunct Partner in March 2002.